ELLDER054/gizmo-lang/README.md

 ```
 By default code is read from the `test.gizmo` file.
 If you want to change this, enter the `src` directory and enter `compiler.c`.
-Replace all `test.gizmo`'s with what ever file you are trying to execute it on.
+Replace `test.gizmo` (on line 17) with what ever file you are trying to execute it on.

 To make sure you have the most recent version of Gizmo, run the following.
 ```shell